Foundry Hall is a 501(c)(3) non-profit organization.

 - To continue supporting the creation of original works by diverse artists and to build new audiences for their work;

-- To cultivate a local culture of creativity in performance art, literature, dance, music, and film in a safe, supportive, artist-focused environment;
+- To continue to cultivate a local culture of creativity in performance art, dance, music, and film in a safe, supportive, all ages, artist-focused environment;

-- To encourage education in music, performing arts, and audio/visual production by providing facilities, resources and connections for mentorship and skill-sharing opportunities;
+- To keep encouraging education in music, performing arts, and audio/visual production by providing resources and connections for mentorship and skill-sharing opportunities;

-- To collaborate with and support local educational, community, cultural and performing arts organizations by providing programming as well as a venue for practice, performances and events.
+- To continue collaborating with and support local educational, community, cultural and performing arts organizations;

 Board of Directors (2018)